 - Section 7.1.
-Neither the Employer, its agents, agencies, or officials, nor the Sergeants shall unlawfully discriminate against any employee on the basis of age, sex, gender identity, sexual orientation, military status, veteran status, race, color, religion, national origin, disability or ancestry of any person. - Section 7.2.
-The Employer and the Sergeants agree not to interfere with the desire of any person to become or refrain from becoming a member of the Mt.
+Neither the Employer, its agents, agencies, or officials, nor the Mt.
+Healthy Police Association or it's agents or officers shall unlawfully discriminate against any employee on the basis of age, sex, gender identity, sexual orientation, military status, veteran status, race, color, religion, national origin, disability or ancestry of any person. - Section 7.2.
+The Employer and the Mt.
+Healthy Police Association agree not to interfere with the desire of any person to become or refrain from becoming a member of the Mt.
 Healthy Police Association. - Section 7.3.
 All references in this Agreement to the male gender shall be construed to be equally applicable to females.